a-savinov/8_vk_friends_online/README.md

 # Watcher of Friends Online

-Shows which of your friends are online now
+Shows which of your friends are online now in VK

 # How to Install